Tower CONTROLLER

 2.4.
 Clearance for Takeoffs and Landings

-The most well-known clearances in the tower area are takeoff and landing clearances.
+The most well-known clearances in the Tower area are takeoff and landing clearances.
 Here, too, the rules for runway separation must be ensured.
 In the S2 training, the practice of not withholding a takeoff or landing clearance is also noteworthy.
 If necessary and conditions are met, reduced runway separation can be applied.

 Takeoffs must also be timed so that either radar separation, wake turbulence separation, or a certain minimum spacing is ensured in the air.
 For more details, refer to the paragraph "Separation in the Tower Area" below.